Type Compatibility

 • When strictNullChecks is off, null and undefined are similar to never: assignable to most types, most types are not assignable to them.
 They are assignable to each other.

-• When strictNullChecks is on, null and undefined behave more like void: not assignable to or from anything, except for any, unknown, never, and void (undefined is always assignable to void).
+• When strictNullChecks is on, null and undefined behave more like void: not assignable to or from anything, except for any, unknown, and void (undefined is always assignable to void).

 The TypeScript docs are an open source project.
 Help us improve these pages by sending a Pull Request